Provenance & building history

 Four stages, one document

-The method stays the same wherever the property stands, only the archive changes.
+The method stays the same wherever your building stands, only the archive changes.

 Discover the evidence